aws-samples/using-amazon-qldb-and-aws-kms-to-improve-data-auditability/README.md

   --capabilities CAPABILITY_NAMED_IAM \
   --no-fail-on-empty-changeset
   ```
   After deployment, you should see two roles created in IAM with associated policies, one for editor users and another for auditor users.
+Next you should see a QLDB ledger called 'SharedLedger' created.
 You should also see two KMS keys created one for signing and one for encryption-at-rest with aliases 'qldbKeySign' and 'qldbKeyEncrypt' respectively.

 3. Install and Configure tools:
   - Run the Installer.sh script from the CLI as follows: